Skopje: Topography

 Skopje is approximately 245 m above sea level and covers 571.46 km2.
-The urbanized area only covers 337 km2, with a density of 65 inhabitants per hectare.
+The urbanised area only covers 337 km2, with a density of 65 inhabitants per hectare.
 Skopje, in its administrative limits, encompasses many villages and other settlements, including Dračevo, Gorno Nerezi and Bardovci.
-According to the 2021 census, the City of Skopje itself comprised 422,540 inhabitants and 526,502 within administrative limits.
+According to the 2021 census, the City of Skopje had 526,502 inhabitants.

 The City of Skopje reaches the Kosovo border to the north-east.
 Clockwise, it is also bordered by the municipalities of Čučer-Sandevo, Lipkovo, Aračinovo, Ilinden, Studeničani, Sopište, Želino and Jegunovce.

 Hydrography

 The Vardar river, which flows through Skopje, is at approximately 60 km from its source near Gostivar.
 In Skopje, its average discharge is 51 m3/s, with a wide amplitude depending on seasons, between 99.6 m3/s in May and 18.7 m3/s in July.
-The water temperature is comprised between 4.6 °C in January and 18.1 °C in July.
+The water temperature is between 4.6 °C in January and 18.1 °C in July.

 Several rivers meet the Vardar within the city boundaries.
 The largest is the Treska, which is 130 km long.
 It crosses the Matka Canyon before reaching the Vardar on the western extremity of the City of Skopje.
-The Lepenac, coming from Kosovo, flows into the Vardar on the northwestern end of the urban area.
-The Serava, also coming from the North, had flowed through the Old Bazaar until the 1960s, when it was diverted towards the West because its waters were very polluted.
+The Lepenac, coming from Kosovo, flows into the Vardar on the north-western end of the urban area.
+The Serava, also coming from the north, had flowed through the Old Bazaar until the 1960s when it was diverted towards the west because its waters were very polluted.
 Originally, it met the Vardar close to the seat of the Macedonian Academy of Sciences and Arts.
 Nowadays, it flows into the Vardar near the ruins of Scupi.
-Finally, the Markova Reka, the source of which is on Mount Vodno, meets the Vardar at the eastern extremity of the city.
+Markova Reka, which originates in Mount Vodno, meets the Vardar at the eastern extremity of the city.
 These three rivers are less than 70 km long.

 The City of Skopje incorporates two artificial lakes, on the Treska.
-The lake Matka is the result of the construction of a dam in the Matka Canyon in the 1930s, and the Treska lake was dug for leisure purpose in 1978.
-Three small natural lakes can be found near Smiljkovci, on the northeastern edge of the urban area.
+Lake Matka is the result of the construction of a dam in Matka Canyon in the 1930s, and the Treska Lake was dug for leisure purposes in 1978.
+Three small natural lakes can be found near Smilkovci, on the north-eastern edge of the urban area.

 The river Vardar historically caused many floods, such as in 1962, when its outflow reached 1110 m3/s−1.
-Several works have been carried since Byzantine times to limit the risks, and since the construction of the Kozjak dam on the Treska in 1994, the flood risk is close to zero.
+Several works have been carried out since Byzantine times to limit the risks, and since the construction of the Kozjak dam on the Treska in 1994, the flood risk is close to zero.

-The subsoil contains a large water table which is alimented by the Vardar river and functions as an underground river.
+The subsoil contains a large water table which is alimented by the Vardar and functions as an underground river.
 Under the table lies an aquifer contained in marl.
 The water table is 4 to 12 m under the ground and 4 to 144 m deep.
 Several wells collect its waters but most of the drinking water used in Skopje comes from a karstic spring in Rašče, west of the city.